yhyoscar/monopoly/README.md

 The output text files and figures will be generated in ./src/output.

-You are welcomed to contact with me for further discussions!
+You are welcomed to contact me for further discussions!